MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 For more suggestions, see [Principles of the security pillar](/azure/architecture/framework/security/security-principles).

 Azure Advisor helps you ensure and improve security.
-Review the [recommendations](https://portal.azure.com/#blade/Microsoft_Azure_Expert/AdvisorMenuBlade/Security).
+Review the [security recommendations](/azure/advisor/advisor-security-recommendations).

 ### Policy definitions